These easy-care succulents add bold forms and color to gardens and containers.

 There is more to Crassula than the common Crassula ovata.
 This diverse genus from South Africa includes mat-forming types with magenta flowers (Crassula schmidtii) and varieties that grow in braid-like geometric patterns (Crassula muscosa).
 All thrive with little water and well-draining soil.

-The tightly packed rosettes of Sempervivum spread by forming tiny off-shoots from parent rosettes.
+The rosettes of Sempervivum spread by forming tiny off-shoots from parent rosettes.
 Many are native to the mountains of Europe and can be more cold-hardy than their Echeveria counterparts.
 Color and shape vary widely among hybrids, with some intricate forming filaments across each rosette (Sempervivum arachnoideum).

-The plump rosettes and mounding growth habit of Graptopetalum give them visual weight in borders and large containers.
-On rocky slopes and areas without foot traffic, they make excellent ground covers.
+The plump leaves and mounding growth habit of Graptopetalum give them visual weight in borders and large containers.
+They make excellent ground covers on rocky slopes and areas without foot traffic.
 If plants get too leggy, snap off long-stemmed rosettes and allow them to root in dry soil for more plants.

 The leaves of Kalanchoe vary from paddle-shaped (Kalanchoe luciae) to ones that resemble fuzzy elephant ears (Kalanchoe beharensis).
 Most are native to Madagascar and South Africa and grow well in full sun or light shade (in hot summer climates) with little care.